How to Apply

 To apply for the Honors Program at Belmont University, please complete the supplemental Honors Program application found in the main admissions application for the university.
 You can find that application by clicking the "Apply to Belmont" link on the left side of the screen once you click here.
 The deadline for completion is December 1.
 If you have any questions about the application process, please browse the responses to Frequently Asked Questions or call Erin Ritter at (615) 460-6472.

 The Honors Program receives over 700 applicants each year and selects 72 outstanding students for the entering class.
-The average ACT for the entering class is 31, but we admit students in the range of 27 and above on the ACT.

 Here are the criteria used for Honors Admissions: